alchemistry/alchemlyb/joss_paper/paper.md

 ## Workflows

 The building blocks are sufficient to compute free energies from alchemical free energy simulations and assess their reliability.
-*alchemlyb* also provides a structure to combined the building blocks into full end-to-end workflows (module `alchemlyb.workflows`).
+*alchemlyb* also provides a structure to combine the building blocks into full end-to-end workflows (module `alchemlyb.workflows`).
 As an example, the `ABFE` workflow for absolute binding free energy estimation reads in the raw input data and performs decorrelation, estimation, and quality plotting of the estimate.
 It can directly estimate quantities such as solvation free energies and makes it easy to calculate more complex quantities such as absolute binding free energies (as the difference between the solvation free energy of the ligand in water and the solvation free energy of the ligand in the protein's binding pocket).

 # Acknowledgements

 Some work on alchemlyb was supported by grants from the  National Institutes of Health (Award No R01GM118772 to O.B., K08GM139031 to T.T.J.) and the National Science Foundation (award ACI-1443054 to O.B.).
+A.S. acknowledges funding by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016 and support by the Stuttgart Center for Simulation Science (SimTech).
 The sponsors were not involved in any aspects of the research or the writing of the manuscript.

-Ian Kenney, Shuai Liu, Travis Jensen, Bryce Allen, Dominik Wille, Victoria Lim, Hyungro Lee, Mohammad S. Barhaghi, Alexander Schlaich, Jérôme Hénin, Irfan Alibay, and Pascal Merz contributed code to *alchemlyb*.
+Ian Kenney, Shuai Liu, Travis Jensen, Bryce Allen, Dominik Wille, Victoria Lim, Hyungro Lee, Mohammad S. Barhaghi, Jérôme Hénin, Irfan Alibay, and Pascal Merz contributed code to *alchemlyb*.

 # Author contributions

 D.L.D., M.R.S., D.M., and O.B. designed the project.
-Z.W., D.L.D., D.M., T.T.J., H.L. contributed to new features.
+Z.W., D.L.D., D.M., T.T.J., H.L., A.S. contributed to new features.
 Z.W., D.L.D., O.B. maintained the code base.
 Z.W., D.L.D., M.R.S, O.B. wrote the manuscript.

 # References